16 Best Things to Do in Hunstanton

 It’s official.
 Henry’s makes some of the best fish & chips in the country.

 Henry’s of Hunstanton has quickly established itself as a go-to destination for exceptional fish & chips.
-Despite opening its doors as recently as 2019, this esteemed establishment was awarded the prestigious title of the third best fish & chips in the country by the National Federation of Fish Friers in 2023.
+Despite opening its doors as recently as 2019, this establishment was awarded the prestigious title of the third best fish & chips in the country by the National Federation of Fish Friers in 2023.

 When visiting Hunstanton, a trip to Henry’s for lunch is an absolute must.
 Situated in a prime location, you can enjoy your fish & chips with views overlooking the Green and the Wash.
-Whether you opt for indoor seating or choose to have your meal on the terrace, it will be a delicious and memorable dining experience.

 Things to Do Near Hunstanton